scipy/scipy/doc/source/building/index.rst

     .. note::

         As of SciPy 1.14.0, we have added support for the Accelerate library for BLAS and LAPACK.
 It requires macOS 13.3 or greater.
-This support can be enabled with ``python dev.py build --with-accelerate``.
+To build with Accelerate instead of OpenBLAS, see :ref:`blas-lapack-selection`.

   .. tab-item:: Windows
     :sync: windows